AdobeDocs/app-builder/src/pages/guides/security/index.md

 ### Tenant Isolation

 App Builder Applications and Services provide tenant isolation by default.
-A App Builder Application gets deployed into an App Builder Workspace defined within the [Developer Console](/console) for a give App Builder project.
+An App Builder Application gets deployed into an App Builder Workspace defined within the [Developer Console](/console) for a give App Builder project.
 Each App Builder Workspace owns its own Runtime namespace.

 This combination of `Enterprise Organization`, `Project`, `Workspace` and `Runtime Namespace` define a granular tenant isolation for each deployed App Builder Application.